lucaslouca/pinterest-layout/README.md

-**1This coding-challenge was part of the interview process with Stylight (Munich, Germany) for a software engineer (frontend) role.
+**This coding-challenge was part of the interview process with Stylight (Munich, Germany) for a software engineer (frontend) role.
 Time frame was about 2 days.**

 # Pinterest layout
 Examples illustrating a <a href="https://www.pinterest.com" target="_blank">Pinterest</a> like layout.